Roz Savage: The Pacific

-She began stage one on 12 August 2007 from Crescent City, California, and was rescued 10 days later, approximately 90 miles offshore, by the U.S. Coast Guard when a well-wisher called them out after becoming concerned when she mentioned heavy weather and a head injury in her blog.
-She was later able to recover her boat "Brocade".
-She made another attempt on 25 May 2008, launching from Sausalito, California, and arrived in Hawaii on 1 September 2008, becoming the first woman to row solo from California to Hawaii.
-She completed the crossing from San Francisco to Waikiki in a time of 99 days 8 hours and 55 minutes.
+She began stage one on 12 August 2007 from Crescent City, California.
+Ten days later—about 90 miles offshore—the U.S. Coast Guard rescued her after a well-wisher, alarmed by Savage's blog post mentioning heavy weather and a head injury, alerted authorities.
+She was later able to recover her boat, Brocade.
+She set off again on 25 May 2008, launching from Sausalito, California, and arrived in Hawaii on 1 September 2008, becoming the first woman to row solo from California to Hawaii.
+She completed the crossing from San Francisco to Waikīkī in 99 days, 8 hours and 55 minutes.
 The total distance covered was 2598 nmi and the journey took approximately one million oar strokes.
-En route to Hawaii, Savage was given an essential resupply of water by the two-man crew of the JUNK raft, also on a journey from California to Hawaii.
+En route to Hawaii, Savage was given an essential resupply of water by the two-man crew of the JUNK Raft, also on a journey from California to Hawaii.
 They were running low on food as their voyage was taking longer than expected, and she was able to donate them some of her surplus.

 She began stage two on 24 May 2009, with the intention of arriving at the island nation of Tuvalu, 2,580 miles away.
 On 28 August, after suffering adverse winds and currents for several days, with food supplies running low and her water-maker broken, Savage realised that she was unlikely to be able to reach Tuvalu and reluctantly changed course for Tarawa.
 She arrived there on 5 September after 104 days at sea and approximately 1.3 million oar strokes.

 Savage began her third and final stage for the Pacific row on 18 April 2010 with the intention of rowing to the eastern shore of Australia.
 After mid-ocean currents gave her a more westerly course, she again changed her destination and arrived at Papua New Guinea on 8 May 2010.
-On 3 June she reported by Twitter that she had arrived at Madang, Papua New Guinea after 45 days at sea.
+On 3 June 2010, she reported that she had arrived at Madang, Papua New Guinea, after 45 days at sea.

 The Indian

 In April 2011, Savage set out to row across the Indian Ocean, launching from Fremantle, Australia.
 Her route, daily locations and destination were kept secret because of the danger from pirates.
-She was towed back to Australia a fortnight into the 4,000 mile voyage due to a fault with the boat's desalination machine.
-Savage completed her Indian Ocean crossing on 4 October 2011, becoming the first woman to solo row the "Big Three", the Atlantic, Pacific and Indian Oceans.
+She was towed back to Australia a fortnight into the 4,000 mile voyage due to a fault with her boat's desalination machine.
+Savage completed her Indian Ocean crossing on 4 October 2011, becoming the first woman to solo row the "Big Three": the Atlantic, Pacific and Indian Oceans.
 The crossing took 154 days.